-The Janet Mitchell Winstead LAKE Houses are loving and knowledgeable environments for young mothers, providing a temporary lodging for girls who are in the custody of DSS and are pregnant or parenting a child.
+The Janet Mitchell Winstead LAKE Houses I & II are trauma-focused, Sanctuary certified temporary lodging for girls who are in the custody of DSS and are pregnant or parenting a child.

 In the LAKE Houses, mom and baby stay together, and mom learns how to be a parent.
 The living space operates on a predictable schedule with time for education, independent living skills, parenting skills, and therapeutic sessions to address behaviors stemming from the underlying trauma associated with abuse and neglect.

 Staff is present 24 hours a day, seven days a week, to provide care.